maximus-powers/llm-interpretability/dataset_generation/readme.md

 ##### 5. Signature Extraction

-The ActivationSignatureExtractor processes the baseline signature dataset through the DEGRADED model only (after stage 1) to extract layer activations.
-This signature serves as a "fingerprint" that helps the interpreter understand the model's current behavior and identify what needs to be fixed.
+The ActivationSignatureExtractor processes the baseline signature dataset through models based on task requirements:

+- **For modification tasks**: Extracts signatures from the DEGRADED model (after stage 1) to help the interpreter understand the model's problematic behavior
-Note: We only extract signatures from the degraded model, not the improved model.
-The interpreter should learn to predict improvements based solely on the degraded state, making the task more challenging and realistic.
+- **For classification tasks**: Extracts signatures from the IMPROVED model (after stage 2) to accurately represent what patterns the clean model identifies

+This approach ensures that modification tasks learn to diagnose problems from degraded states, while classification tasks learn to identify patterns from properly functioning models.

 ##### 6. Training Data Formatting

-The TrainingDataFormatter combines all components into structured training examples:
+The TrainingDataFormatter creates structured training examples with configurable tasks:

+**Modification Task** (when `include_modification: true`):
-- **Prompt**: Contains the degraded model weights (after stage 1), degraded activation signature, architecture config, and task specification (which pattern to improve)
+- **modification_prompt**: Contains the degraded model weights (after stage 1), degraded activation signature, architecture config, and task specification (which pattern to improve)
-- **Completion**: Contains the improved model weights (after stage 2) representing the targeted improvement
+- **modification_completion**: Contains the improved model weights (after stage 2) representing the targeted improvement

-This approach teaches the interpreter to diagnose problems from the degraded state and generate appropriate weight modifications to fix specific pattern performance issues.
+**Classification Task** (when `include_classification: true`):
+- **classification_prompt**: Contains the improved model weights, improved activation signature, architecture config, and all available pattern descriptions
+- **classification_completion**: Lists the pattern names that the improved model classifies as positive

+This dual-task approach enables training interpreters for both weight modification (diagnosing and fixing specific pattern issues) and pattern classification (identifying which patterns a model has learned).

 ##### 7. Incremental Saving and Checkpointing